connectrpc/connect-es/MIGRATING.md

 To help with the process of migrating, we provide a tool called [@connectrpc/connect-migrate](https://www.npmjs.com/package/@connectrpc/connect-migrate) which will take care of dependency and plugin updates as well as a few minor code changes.
-So, as a first step, you will need to run the migration tool.
-To do so, execute the following command:
+As a first step, execute the following command:

 ```shellsession
 npx @connectrpc/connect-migrate@latest